christianalfoni/EmptyBox/drafts/2015_05_12_Cerebral-developer-preview.md

 export default setInputValue;
 ```
-Cerebral has many different mehtods for mutating state, *set, push, concat, splice, merge, unset, pop* etc. The first argument of a mutation is always the path to the value you want to mutate.
+Cerebral has many different methods for mutating state. **set, push, concat, splice, merge, unset, pop** etc. The first argument of a mutation is always the path to the value you want to mutate.
 In the example above we use a string as we are changing the top level of the cerebral.
 For nested values you use an array.
 You can also pass retrieved state values as path to the mutation.

 *actions/addListItem.js*
 ```javascript